unsass/rem/README.md

 ## Introduction

-Sass functions and mixins to use em units.
+Sass functions and mixins to use rem units.

 ## Installing